nezihemervegurel/icml2023/_pages/lens2logit.md

     </div>
 </div>
 <div class="caption">
-     Gradients (top row) and generated views (bottom row) over time for the parametrized pipeline on the Raw-Drone dataset with a downstream U-Net++ task model.
+     Gradients (top row) and generated views (bottom row) over time for the parametrized pipeline in order (demosaicing, color correction, sharpening, denoising, gamma correction) on the Raw-Drone dataset with a downstream U-Net++ task model.
 Note that compression of the video files for faster online viewing creates artifacts.
 Original, uncompressed image files can be accessed through <a href="http://deplo-mlflo-1ssxo94f973sj-890390d809901dbf.elb.eu-central-1.amazonaws.com/#/experiments/60
 ">the virtual lab log</a>.
 </div>